akai-katto/dandere2x/README.md

 ## What is Dandere2x?

-Dandere2x is a lossy compression architecture specific for waifu2x.
-The goal of Dandere2x is to speed up waifu2x video processing by implementing traditional video compression techniques.
+Dandere2x is a lossy video upscaler also built around waifu2x, but with video compression techniques to shorten the time needed to process a video.

-In other words, Dandere2x reduces the time needed to process a video using waifu2x.
+In other words, although lossy, dandere2x dramaticlly speeds up the time to process a video.

 ## Current Features